Updated April 25, 2023

 These are the top five management tools widely used by many organizations successfully.
-Every tool has its own specifications, benefits and flaws.
-It is very important to understand the nature of the contribution an employer is expecting from their employees to pick up the appropriate performance management tools to measure, manage and monitor the performance of an employee.
+Every tool has its specifications, benefits, and flaws.
+It is very important to understand the nature of the contribution an employer expects their employees to pick up the appropriate performance management tools to measure, manage and monitor the employee’s performance – Key Performance Indicators.

-With a usage rate of about 75%, Key Performance Indicator, also known as KPI, is one of the top management performance tools.
-Key Performance Indicator is a quantifiable metric which apply both at organizational and individual level.
-At organizational level, it measures how efficiently an organization is achieving its goals.
+With a usage rate of about 75%, the Key Performance Indicator, also known as KPI, is one of the top management performance tools.
+A key Performance Indicator is a quantifiable metric that applies at an organizational and individual level.
+At an organizational level, it measures how efficiently an organization achieves its goals.

 Think of a situation of calculating the key performance indicators of an organization.
-For example, if you include providing superior customer service, KPI will tell you the number of customers who were remained unsatisfied with the services last week.
-This way you can calculate the ratio of happy customers.
-However, considering the flaws of KPIs, if the number of customers complained about your service are very less or below the normal you can’t always assume you are providing a wonderful service.
-It may also mean that you are not well approachable for all unsatisfied customers.
+For example, if you provide superior customer service, KPI will tell you the number of customers who remained unsatisfied with the services last week.
+This way, you can calculate the ratio of happy customers.
+However, considering the flaws of KPIs, if the number of customers complained about your service is very less or below normal, you can’t always assume you are providing a wonderful service.
+It may also mean you are not approachable to unsatisfied customers well.

 A key performance indicator for an employee is directly linked to the organizational strategy.
-It monitors your performance at a team level, department level, and organization level.
+It monitors your performance at team, department, and organization levels.
 Furthermore, KPIs include organizational vision, objectives, overall organizational KPI, and goals.
-It ensures that every employee’s work is aligned and organized towards the success of the organization.
+It ensures that every employee’s work is aligned and organized toward the organization’s success.

-Primarily, the value of KPI is in enabling hard data-driven performance and better decision making.
-What data are you going to consider monitoring your employee’s performance and what points and achievement you want your employees to achieve are completely depended on you?
-Ask yourself, what qualities you want in an employee for the growth of your organization.
-Then a balanced scoreboard will tell you how good your employees are doing.
+Primarily, the value of KPI is in enabling hard data-driven performance and better decision-making.
+What data will you consider monitoring your employee’s performance, and what points and achievements do you want your employees to achieve completely depend on you?
+Ask yourself what qualities you want in an employee for the growth of your organization.
+Then a balanced scoreboard will tell you how well your employees are doing.

-A recent global survey of over 3000 organizations indicates that Performance appraisal is the second most commonly used performance management tools.
+A recent global survey of over 3000 organizations indicates that Performance appraisal is the second most commonly used performance management tool.
 With 60% of usage, Performance Appraisal is one of the top five performance management tools.
-This performance management tools are flexible with parameters and performance area, also rated as one of the most structured and formal tools.
-Performance Appraisal management tool is proved to be an excellent performance management tools for lining up the organizational goals with individual goals.
+These performance management tools are flexible with parameters and performance areas and are rated as one of the most structured and formal tools.
+The performance appraisal management tool is excellent for aligning organizational and individual goals.

-Performance Appraisal management has so much to offer to the management to monitor the performance.
-It helps managers to chalk out the employees who deserve promotion and to frame training programmes for less rated employees.
-Also, employees and employer gets to communicate with each other that help in understanding each other’s skills and merits also improve the professional bonding between the two.
-However, sometimes a bad meeting during appraisal may ruin the bonding between them they had for the past one year (or maybe more).
-That somehow directly or indirectly will affect their performance in future.
+Performance Appraisal management has so much to offer to the management to monitor performance.
+It helps managers chalk out the employees who deserve promotion and frame training programs for less-rated employees.
+Also, employees and employers communicate, which helps them understand each other’s skills and merits and improving the professional bonding between them.
+However, sometimes a bad meeting during appraisal may ruin the bonding between them they had for the past year (or maybe more).
+That somehow directly or indirectly will affect their performance in the future.

-Lean management refers to the management tool that seeks to eliminate and waste of time and create more value and services for customers in fewer resources.
-This performance management tool monitors and identifies each and every step to figuring out what department or step is not useful and productive to the organization which can be eliminated later.
-As compared to the previous year surveys, this performance management tool is gradually expanding its users across the organizations.
-Lean management is a simple and straight tool that focuses on what is important, productive, valuable and comparatively less expensive and how one can improve that.
-Also what is not productive and beneficial can be eliminated from the process to avoid any waste.
+Lean management refers to the management tool that seeks to eliminate and waste time and create more value and services for customers with fewer resources.
+This performance management tool monitors and identifies each step to determine what department or step is not useful and productive to the organization, which can be eliminated later.
+Compared to the previous year’s surveys, this performance management tool is gradually expanding its users across the organizations.
+Lean management is a simple and straight tool that focuses on what is important, productive, valuable, and comparatively less expensive and how one can improve that.
+Also, what is not productive and beneficial can be eliminated from the process to avoid any waste.

-Many organizations believe that Lean management is only useful for manufacturing firms; however, this performance management tool can be applied to any business for employee management with a proper set of parameters.
-It is a process of implementing beneficial and productive steps to the growth of one organization but this is a long-term and repetitive process which achieves small but incremental changes.
+Many organizations believe that Lean management is only useful for manufacturing firms; however, this performance management tool can be applied to any business for employee management with proper parameters.
+It is a process of implementing beneficial and productive steps to the growth of one organization, but this is a long-term and repetitive process that achieves small but incremental changes.

-Management dashboard is one of the top performance management tools widely used by the organizations nowadays.
-Key work or in its case we can specialty of this management tool is, it compiles all performance information together.
-Be it daily productivity, timing extra work or anything specific, all come under one roof.
+The management dashboard is one of the top performance management tools organizations use nowadays.
+Key work or, in its case, we can make a specialty of this management tool, compiles all performance information together.
+Daily productivity, timing extra work, or anything specific all come under one roof.
 Performance information presentation is often in graphs or charts.
-It is mainly a day to day development process.
-One of the best quality of this performance management tool is, the dashboard of an employee can be seen anywhere which makes it easy to monitor activities of employees.
-It is easy to use and real-time user interface.
-Still, that only shows the operational performance not the strategic.
-It has its own limitations and employers need to understand all these to avoid any mistakes while measuring the performance of its employees.
+It is mainly a day to the day development process.
+One of the best qualities of this performance management tool is that the dashboard of an employee can be seen anywhere, making it easy to monitor the activities of employees.
+It is easy to use and has a real-time user interface.
+Still, that only shows the operational performance, not the strategy.
+It has its limitations, and employers need to understand all these to avoid any mistakes while measuring the performance of their employees.

 Often, Mission and Vision statements may be misunderstood by many but not every time.
-It is very important that all the employees understand the mission so that their actions can result in the growth of the organization.
-For example- Google’s mission is to ‘Organize the World’s information and make is accessible and useful for everyone’.
-Vision statements of an organization should be inspirational and clear.
-For example John F. Kennedy’s famous vision; ‘we will put a man on the moon and bring him back safely by the end of the decade’.
-Undoubtedly, this vision is inspirational, clear and crisp.
+It is very important that all the employees understand the mission so that their actions can result in the organization’s growth.
+For example- Google’s mission is to ‘Organize the World’s information and make it accessible and useful for everyone.
+The vision statements of an organization should be inspirational and clear.
+For example, John F. Kennedy’s famous vision, ‘We will put a man on the moon and bring him back safely by the end of the decade’.
+Undoubtedly, this vision is inspirational, clear, and crisp.

 How did this complete performance management software process work?
-Well, we can segregate this into three most important steps for better understanding.
+We can segregate this into the three most important steps for better understanding.
 Here they are-

 - Work planning and reviewing the performance and productiveness